 1600 to 1900: The end of infinity

-1900s: The modern and early universes come into view
+1900s: The early and modern universes come into view

 But the resolution to Olber’s paradox took time to sink in.
-When Einstein’s own theory of gravity told him that the universe likely grew or shrank over time in 1917, he added a fudge factor into his equations—the cosmological constant—to get the universe to hold still (allowing it to endure forever).
+In 1917, when Einstein’s own theory of gravity told him that the universe likely grew or shrank over time, he added a fudge factor into his equations—the cosmological constant—to get the universe to hold still (allowing it to endure forever).

 Meanwhile, larger telescopes had brought clearer views of other galaxies to astronomers’ eyepieces, prompting a fierce debate over whether they were looking at far-off “island universes,” or nearby star clusters inside the Milky Way.
 Edwin Hubble’s keen eyes settled the argument in the late 1920s, measuring intergalactic distances for the first time.
 He found that not only were galaxies immense and distant objects, they were also flying away from each other.

 The universe was expanding, and Hubble clocked its expansion rate at 500 kilometers per second per megaparsec, a constant that now bears his name.
 With the expansion of the universe in hand, astronomers had a powerful new tool to look back in time and gauge when the cosmos started to grow.
-Hubble’s work in 1929 pegged the universe at expanding in such a way that it should be roughly 2 billion years old.
+Hubble’s work in 1929 pegged cosmic expansion in such a way that the universe should be roughly 2 billion years old.

 But measuring the distances to far-flung galaxies is messy business.
 A cleaner method arrived in 1965, when researchers detected a faint crackling of microwaves coming from every direction in space.
 Cosmologists had already predicted that such a signal should exist, since light emitted just hundreds of thousands of years after the universe’s birth would have been stretched by the expansion of space into lengthier microwaves.
 By measuring the characteristics of this Cosmic Microwave Background (CMB), astronomers could take a sort of snapshot of the young universe, deducing its early size and contents.
 The CMB served as unassailable evidence that the cosmos had a beginning.